 You may wish to include a short blurb about the legal practice here, such as when the firm was established, the number of employees, and key areas of practice.

 I am writing to you about the critical role that the private legal profession plays in delivering legal aid in Australia and the ongoing need for sustainable funding of the legal assistance sector.
-This is a matter of significant personal concern to me, as well as the legal profession nationally.
+This is a matter of significant personal concern to me, as well as to the legal profession nationally.

 National Legal Aid’s Private Practitioner 2024 Census report, released on 27 February 2025, highlights the remarkable dedication of private practitioners across Australia who deliver legal aid—the majority of whom are women and from sole or small practices—despite the very real financial, administrative, and emotional pressures this can create.